Prag8855/aab/frontend/content/glossary/private Krankenversicherung.md

     guides/eyeglasses.md
 ---

 Germany has two types of health insurance: [public](/glossary/gesetzliche%20Krankenversicherung) and private.

 Private health insurance (*private Krankenversicherung* or *PKV*) is managed by for-profit insurance companies.
 The cost depends on your health and your age when you sign up.

-Around 11% of Germans have private health insurance.
-Most people have public health insurance.
+13% of Germans have private health insurance.

 **[Health insurance calculator ➞](/tools/health-insurance-calculator)**